matrix-org/matrix-spec-proposals/proposals/4041-retry-after-header-rate-limiting.md

 ## Potential issues

+With the introduction of the http header `Retry-After` the usage of the `retry_after_ms` property in the response body becomes deprecated.

 Existing SDKs may use client libraries that might be able to honor the http header `Retry-After`.
 Since this header is currently not part of the response developers might have created purpose-built functions in order to handle rate-limiting correctly.

-If the http header `Retry-After` is introduced existing SDKs might behave differently thus leading to an unexpected behaviour.

 In order to maintain backward compatibility home servers should use both the `Retry-After` header and the `retry_after_ms` property in the response body.

-In this case, client libraries are advised to use the values in this order:
+Client libraries are advised to use the values in this order:

 1) `Retry-After` http header.
 2) `retry_after_ms` property in the response body.

 ## Alternatives

 N/A

 ## Security considerations